Laboratory Malpractice

 - “Mixing up” patient samples

-- Clerical errors, such as include mislabeling samples, recording inaccurate information, improperly transcribing records.
+- Clerical errors, including mislabeling samples, recording inaccurate information, improperly transcribing records, etc.

 - Contaminating laboratory specimens